 Thinking about moving to Miami, FL?
 You're not alone.
-Nearly 1,000 people per day are relocating to Florida!
+More than 1,000 people per day are relocating to Florida!

-Miami, Florida is the city of warm weather, pool parties, popular beaches, and exciting nightlife.
-Known as the third most popular city in the eastern United States and the seventh-largest city in the country, the Miami lifestyle is what attracts thousands of residents and visitors every year.
-In fact, more than 40,000 people move to Miami annually from South America and the Caribbean alone.
-An international city, 70% of its residents are Hispanic and 57% are from another country.
+Miami, Florida, is a city of warm weather, pool parties, popular beaches, and exciting nightlife.
+Known as the third most popular city in the eastern United States and the seventh-largest city in the country, the Miami lifestyle attracts thousands of residents and visitors yearly.
+Over 40,000 people move to Miami annually from South America and the Caribbean alone.
+In an international city, 70% of its residents are Hispanic, and 57% are from another country.
 Praised for this diversity and vibrant culture, the city of Miami is truly magical.

 A leader in international trade, finance, and the arts, this city has a lot of opportunity and potential.
-There are many reasons people are making the move and not the least of which that living in Florida offers the sunshine many crave.
-Whether you're moving to Jacksonville or Tampa, Florida is the place to be — one city that is particularly attractive to many, is Miami.
+People are making the move for many reasons, not the least of which is that living in Florida offers the sunshine many crave.
+Whether you're moving to Jacksonville or Tampa, Florida is the place to be — one city that is particularly attractive to many is Miami.

 Experiencing rapid growth, Miami is the perfect destination for those looking for an adventure or a fresh start.
-If you are considering moving to Miami, Florida then you have come to the right place.
+If you are considering moving to Miami, Florida, you have come to the right place.
 With this guide, our team hopes to make your decision easier while making any newcomer feel like a local.
-Read on to learn more about the 10 Things to Know BEFORE Moving to Miami, Florida!
+Read more about the 10 Things to Know BEFORE Moving to Miami, Florida.

-When moving to Miami do not be surprised when all of your friends and family want to visit your new home.
-In 2018, more than 23 million tourists visited Miami.
-This record-breaking number and continued large amounts of tourism play a huge role in the cities economy.
-While the tourism industry may be great for local businesses, residents will have to get used to the fact that there will always be visitors in their city.
-Since Miami is such a hotspot for its warm weather and party atmosphere, the city tends to be crowded all year long.
-Many tourists visit the area from northern states especially during spring break and the winter months.
-Meanwhile, international travelers from Canada, the UK, Brazil, and Columbia visit often.
-As far as tourists are concerned, Miami is a relatively safe city to visit and it is definitely worth the trip.
+When moving to Miami, do not be surprised when your friends and family want to visit your new home.
+In 2022, more than 26.5 million tourists visited Miami.
+This record-breaking number and continued large amounts of tourism play a huge role in the city's economy.
+While the tourism industry may be great for local businesses, residents will have to get used to the fact that visitors will always be in their city.

-While the cost of living in Miami is about 14% higher than the national average, it is still relatively affordable considering its location and popularity.
-Compared to other big cities such as New York City, the cost of living in Miami is 22% lower which is a pretty drastic difference.
-On the plus side, those living in Miami will experience the benefits of living in Florida such as Florida's no-state income tax.
+While the cost of living in Miami is about 21% higher than the national average, it is still relatively affordable considering its location and popularity.
+Additionally, those living in Miami will experience the benefits of living in Florida, such as Florida's no-state income tax.
 Not only will residents be able to buy things at a reasonable price, but food, car rentals, and other products and services can be purchased without breaking the bank.
-Depending on which area of the city you decide to buy a home in, housing prices and apartment rentals can also be affordable.
+Depending on which area of Miami you decide to buy a home, housing prices and apartment rentals can also be affordable.

-Before moving to Miami, it might be a good idea to ensure that you have a job first.
-In order to live comfortably in Miami, it is recommended that residents need to be making up to $77,000 a year.
-The average rent for a one-bedroom apartment is about $2,000 a month.
+Before moving to Miami, ensuring you have a job might be a good idea.
+To live comfortably in Miami, it is recommended that residents make up to $77,000 a year.
+The average rent for a one-bedroom apartment is about $2,438 a month.
 One important thing to note is that while the cost of living may be relatively affordable, job payment in the city is low.
 Due to a combination of factors, the low-wage mentality affects both part-time and full-time employees.
-Only 3% of jobs in the Miami area pay employees six figures while a recent study found that 63% of jobs in Miami pay less than the national median wage.
+Only 3.1% of jobs in the Miami area pay employees six figures, while a recent study found that 63% of jobs in Miami pay less than the national median wage.

-Being able to speak Spanish in Miami is not a necessity to live here, but it will certainly come in handy.
-Since most of the population of Miami are originally from Spanish-speaking countries, being bilingual is an advantage.
-Spoken by 60% of the population in the city, it might be a good idea to know a word or two.
-Even if you only know a few simple words and phrases it may help you fit in and meet more people easily.
+Speaking Spanish in Miami is unnecessary to live here, but it will certainly be useful.
+Since most of the population of Miami is originally from Spanish-speaking countries, being bilingual is an advantage.
+Spoken by 67.5% of the population in the city, it might be a good idea to know a word or two.
+Even if you only know a few simple words and phrases, it may help you easily fit in and meet more people.
 The more that you practice it, the easier it will become.
 Make your high school Spanish teacher proud and flaunt your skills.

-Famous for its crystal blue waters and white sand, Miami has 16 great beaches to choose from.
-If you know anything about Miami then you have probably already heard of Miami Beach and the infamous South Beach.
+Famous for its crystal blue waters and white sand, Miami has 16 great beaches.
+If you know anything about Miami, you probably have heard of Miami Beach and the infamous South Beach.
 Miami Beach is safe for visitors and tends to get crowded.
 While Miami Beach has more of a party atmosphere, it can also be kid and family-friendly.
 Meanwhile, South Beach is located on the southern tip of Miami Beach and is the international beach of the city.
-Home to various models and celebrities, South Beach can get wild so prepare for overpriced drinks and expensive meals.
+Home to various models and celebrities, South Beach can get wild, so prepare for overpriced drinks and expensive meals.

-While the beaches may be the hot spot for tourists, residents actually tend to avoid these popular areas as much as possible.
+While the beaches may be the hot spot for tourists, residents tend to avoid these popular areas as much as possible.
 This includes South Beach.
-Not only are the beaches far from residential areas, but residents prefer to spend their days at the less crowded beaches or decide to totally ditch their swimsuit altogether.
-For a more laid-back atmosphere, catch the locals at Crandon Park which has the clearest water in Miami alongside a relaxing atmosphere.
-Or step away from the shells and sand and check out one of the many things to do in Miami that do not require the beach.
+Not only are the beaches far from residential areas, but residents prefer to spend their days at the less crowded beaches or decide to ditch their swimsuits altogether.
+For a more laid-back atmosphere, catch the locals at Crandon Park, which has the clearest water in Miami alongside a relaxing atmosphere.
+Step away from the shells and sand and check out one of the many things to do in Miami that do not require the beach.
 Explore these local favorites: